Where to live in the Surrey Hills: A guide for buyers

 Secondary schools in and around Surrey Hills

-- Woolmer Hill School, Haslemere – a co-educational comprehensive academy with around 860 students aged from 11 years upwards;
+- Woolmer Hill School, Haslemere: A co-educational comprehensive academy with around 800–900 students aged 11–16

-- Gleblands School, Cranleigh – a co-educational non-selective secondary school for ages 11 – 16;
+- Glebelands School, Cranleigh: A co-educational non-selective secondary school for ages 11–16

-- King’s College Guildford is a co-educational academy for students aged 11 – 16 years.
-It has a partnership with the University of Surrey offering students a pathway toward post-16 education or training.
+- King’s College Guildford: A co-educational academy for students aged 11–16, partnered with the University of Surrey, offering clear pathways toward post-16 education or training

 Independent schools near Surrey Hills

-- Cranleigh School, Cranleigh, a co-educational independent school, offering boarding and day education for pupils aged 13 to 18;
+- Cranleigh School, Cranleigh: A co-educational independent school, offering boarding and day education for pupils aged 13–18

-- Hurtwood House, Dorking, co-educational boarding school and sixth form for pupils aged 15–19;
+- Hurtwood House, Dorking: A co-educational boarding school and sixth form for pupils aged 15–19

 Surrey Hills transport connections